Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 Finding work when freelancing in Belgium

 One of the biggest challenges when working as a freelancer in Belgium can be getting your name out there and finding enough work.
 Thankfully, there are plenty of online resources that can help with this.
-Here are a few handy sites you can use.

 You can also check the Expatica guide to finding jobs in Belgium for further suggestions.

-Support, advice and training for freelancers in Belgium
+Support, advice, and training for freelancers in Belgium

 There is a wealth of support and advice for budding entrepreneurs and freelancers in Belgium.
 All three Belgian regions offer support and subsidies for entrepreneurs and small businesses that meet certain criteria.
-The EU also offers support, which includes financial support for entrepreneurs through the European Investment Fund and an Erasmus exchange program where entrepreneurs and start ups can be funded to spend up to 6 months in another EU country learning from and networking with business professionals.
+The EU also offers support, which includes financial support for entrepreneurs through the European Investment Fund and an Erasmus exchange program where entrepreneurs and startups can be funded to spend up to 6 months in another EU country learning from and networking with business professionals.